truecharts/website/src/content/docs/guides/cnpg-backup-restore.md

 3. Confirm the data is being sent to your S3 host after ~5 minutes

-4. We advise you to set the "mode" to `recovery`, this should prevent the app starting with an empty database upon restoration.
+4. We advise you to set the "mode" to `recovery`, this should prevent the app starting with an empty database upon recovery.

 It will look something like this: